rbtcollins/bitnami-docker/vcloud/redmine/README.md

 $ vca login user@company.com
 ```

-Now that we are logged in list the available instances using:
+Once logged in we can list the available instances using:

 ```bash
 $ vca instance